 In the General tab, you can set up the following details:

-- Product Photos: You can add as many images as you can, but the first image in your upload will be the main image.
+- Product Photos: You can add as many images as you can—remember to use high-quality images—but the first image in your upload will be the main image.
 You can drag images to change placements.

 - Product Name: The text you put in this field will be customer-facing.

-- SKU: A Stock Keeping Unit is a unique code made of letters and numbers that identify characteristics of each product like brand, style, color, and size.
+- SKU: A stock-keeping unit (SKU) is a unique code made of letters and numbers that identify characteristics of each product, like brand, style, color, and size.
 This is an optional field.

 - Weight: If you are selling physical goods, add the weight of each item because this will be used to calculate shipping cost.